A hundred years ago, the world was awash in songs, poems, films and paintings about the Titanic.

 'Titanic' Huddie Ledbetter

-With race relations in the United States at a historic low not seen since slavery, tales of racist whites being undone by their own vanity were popular in song and popular verse.
+With poor race relations in the United States at the time, tales of racist white people being undone by their own vanity were popular in music.

 Courage and villainy